etigui/guispotdl/README.md

 <p align="middle" ><img src="/images/prog.png" alt="App image" width="500"></p>

 # Download
 Download the new pre-release [here](https://github.com/etigui/guispotdl/releases).
-You must take the follwing program to make it works:
+You must take the following program to make it works:
-- guispotdl.exe (GUI to make it easier to download)
+- guispotdl.exe (GUI to make it easier)
 - spotdl.exe (get metadata and download song from YouTube)
 - ffmpeg.exe (convert to MP3)

+# Usage
+You provide the Spotify's playlist or song ID, then click on Download.
+The song is going to be stored in the following path:

+	C:\Users\<username>\Music\guispotdl\<datetime-id>

 # Disclaimer
 Downloading copyright songs may be illegal in your country.
 This tool is for educational purposes only and was created only to try: